markjamesm/MistralSharp/README.md

 var sampleChat = await mistralClient.ChatAsync(chatRequest);
 ```

+### ChatStreamAsync()

+Operates the same as `ChatAsync()` except with support for streaming back partial progress
+(ChatRequest.Stream set to true).
+Returns an `IAsyncEnumerable<ChatResponse>`.

+NOTE: This will implemented in an upcoming release as it's still being worked on.

 ### CreateEmbeddingsAsync()

 The embeddings API allows you to embed sentences and can be used to power a RAG application.
 To use it, first